matthewbdwyer/tipc-passes/README.md

 ## Tests

 The directory `src/intervalrangepass/test` contains a set of tests `interval*.tip` which can be run using the script `runirpass.sh`.
+This script requires that you have installed the [tipc compiler](https://github.com/matthewbdwyer/tipc) in your home directory (i.e., `~`).

 The script outputs a file, which are stored here as `interval*.irpass`, that record the results of running the pass.

 The source files are annotated with expected results, but it can be tricky to compare the source level view of the analysis results with the view in terms of the bitcode file.
 This is due in part to the lowering of the program to bitcode, which makes temporary computations explicit and thereby tracked by the analysis, and by the application of optimizations associated with the `-mem2reg` pass.